zrythm/zrythm/HACKING.md

 post them in a new issue on [Redmine](https://redmine.zrythm.org/projects/zrythm/issues) or send them to the dev mailing list at dev@zrythm.org.
+You may also use `git-send-email` for this.
+If you are having difficulties creating patches please contact us and we will guide you.

 # Troubleshooting
 ## Getting random GUI related errors with no trace in valgrind or GTK warnings